 Board and Committee Effectiveness and Policies

-Oversight of Corporate Governance and Social Responsibility Matters
+Oversight of Corporate Governance, Social and Environmental Responsibility Matters

 The Committee shall also perform any other activities consistent with the Articles of Incorporation and By-laws of the Company, and other governing laws, as the Board or the Committee shall deem appropriate.